WordPress Tutorials

 Bottom Admin Toolbar

 Natively WordPress doesn’t offer the possibility to change your admin bar position.
-With that simple extension you can stick it at the bottom forever and hide it by pressing shortcut
+With this simple extension you can stick it at the bottom forever and hide it by pressing shortcut

 Toolbar Publish Button